-B.9 Preventive Maintenance Plan [326 IAC 1-6-3]
+B.11 Preventive Maintenance Plan [326 IAC 1-6-3]

-- (a) A Preventive Maintenance Plan meets the requirements of 326 IAC 1-6-3 if it includes, at a minimum: - (1) Identification of the individual(s) responsible for inspecting, maintaining, and repairing emission control devices; - (2) A description of the items or conditions that will be inspected and the inspection schedule for said items or conditions; and - (3) Identification and quantification of the replacement parts that will be maintained in inventory for quick replacement.
+- (a) The Permittee shall prepare and maintain Preventive Maintenance Plans (PMPs) within ninety (90) days after issuance of this permit for the source as described in 326 IAC 1-6-3.
+At a minimum, the PMPs shall include: - (1) Identification of the individual(s) responsible for inspecting, maintaining, and repairing emission control devices; - (2) A description of the items or conditions that will be inspected and the inspection schedule for said items or conditions; and - (3) Identification and quantification of the replacement parts that will be maintained in inventory for quick replacement.